return42/sphkerneldoc/linux_src_doc/drivers/of/platform_c.rst

 of the given device (and, recurrently, their children) that have been created from their respective device tree nodes (and only those, leaving others - eg. manually created - unharmed).

-Returns 0 when all children devices have been removed or -EBUSY when some children remained.

 ..
 This file was automatic generated / don't edit.